exitus1/Video-Scripts/journalproposal2022.md

 ## Past work recap

 46 issues of Decred Journal have been released since April 2018 and 50 issues of Politeia Digest since October 2018.
-In 2021 they were funded by [Decred Journal 2021](https://proposals-archive.decred.org/proposals/1d74b88) proposal with approx. X. In 2020 they were funded by [2020 Marketing](https://proposals.decred.org/proposals/c830ea5) proposal and have spent approx. $28,300.
+In 2021 they were funded by [Decred Journal 2021](https://proposals-archive.decred.org/proposals/1d74b88) proposal with approx. $28,400.
+In 2020 they were funded by [2020 Marketing](https://proposals.decred.org/proposals/c830ea5) proposal and have spent approx. $28,300.
 These estimates do not include translations.

 Over time the production was optimized as we got better at it and removed less valuable content.